larissayo/starter-hugo-academic/content/authors/emily-lane/_index.md

 user_groups:
   - Alumni
 ---
-E﻿mily is working on an URCO-funded project to model fire behavior across a gradient of aspen to conifer dominance.
+E﻿mily worked on an URCO-funded project to model fire behavior across a gradient of aspen to conifer dominance.
+She finished her project and graduated in the spring of 2023.